Looking for how to transfer money from India to UK online?

 1. Use an online international money transfer service

 You might trust your local bank as the most obvious way to send money to the UK from India.

-But, banks are not always the best and the cheapest option as they usually have very unfavourable exchange rates adding a mark-up over the mid-market rate (Google rate, as I like to call it).
+But, banks are not always the best and the cheapest option as they usually have unfavourable foreign exchange rates adding a markup over the mid-market rate (Google rate, as I like to call it).

-Money transfer companies offer a good alternative with competitive exchange rates and low fees.
+Money transfer companies offer a good alternative with competitive exchange rates and low transfer fee.

-When I started writing this guide, I was looking for low-cost, secure online money transfer services to simplify the process of sending money from India to the UK for a friend.
+When I started writing this guide, I was looking for low-cost, secure online money transfer services to simplify sending money from India to the UK for a friend.

-Essentially, you’d still transfer money from an Indian bank to a UK bank account abroad.
+Essentially, you’d still be transferring money from an Indian bank to your recipient’s bank account in the UK.

-Instead of making a direct bank-to-bank transfer (which is expensive), you use an intermediary company that offers international money transfers from India, doesn’t keep a hidden mark-up on the currency exchanges, and charges low transparent fees.
+Instead of making a direct bank-to-bank transfer (which is expensive), you use an intermediary company that offers international money transfers from India, doesn’t keep a hidden markup on the currency exchange, and charges low transparent fees.

 Until not too long ago, none of the money transfer services had RBI permission for outward remittances from India.

-RBI then granted permission to a fairly new entrant to the UK-India corridor – InstaReM.
+RBI then granted permission to a new entrant to the UK-India corridor – InstaReM.

-A short while later, Wise (review) got the RBI permissions to transfer money to the UK from India.
+A short while later, Wise (review) got the RBI permission to transfer money to the UK from India.

 Both Wise and InstaReM offer a real mid-market exchange rate with no added markup and transparent upfront fees.

 (you’ll always see the total amount your recipient will receive upfront)

 Here’s how InstaReM and TransferWise (now Wise) compare when sending ₹100,000 to the UK from India.